davincikab/Kimathi_tour_map/README.md

 # Kimathi_tour_map
-Web for Dedan Kimathi University of Technology
+Web application for Dedan Kimathi University of Technology.
+API used include: Leafletjs and web processing with turfjs